apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents a list of claims that pods are allowed to reference.
+<p>volumeClaimTemplates is a list of claims that pods are allowed to reference.
 The ReplicatedStateMachine controller is responsible for mapping network identities to claims in a way that maintains the identity of a pod.
 Every claim in this list must have at least one matching (by name) volumeMount in one